Bank of Baroda (UK) Limited: Privacy Notice

 The countries to which your personal information is transferred and the safeguards in place are detailed below:

 India – our parent bank in India provides IT support to us.
 We have put in place a contract with our parent bank on the model terms approved by the European Commission.
-For further details, see Commission: Model contracts for the transfer of personal data to third countries.

 For how long do we keep your information?